 Dec.
 9, 2008 – The NCUA Board approves the creation of the Credit Union System Investment Program and the Homeowners Affordability Relief Program to help credit unions weather increasing financial stress.

 Dec.
-31, 2008 – Nineteen consumer-owned credit unions failed, at a total loss of $232 million to the National Credit Union Share Insurance Fund.
+31, 2008 – Nineteen consumer-owned credit unions fail in 2008, resulting in a loss of $232 million to the National Credit Union Share Insurance Fund.

 Jan.
 28, 2009 – The NCUA Board announces the Temporary Corporate Credit Union Share Guarantee Program, providing a full faith and credit guarantee of uninsured shares at all corporate credit unions through February 2009 and establishing a voluntary guarantee program for uninsured shares of credit unions through December 2010.
 The Board also approves a $1 billion capital purchase in U.S. Central Federal Credit Union.